 Russian ruble symbol, russian currency, rur, rub

-Copy and paste the symbol
+Click to copy and paste symbol

 Briefly about the history of the ruble symbol